Ann Soni PG Dip Counselling MBACP

 The Summer House

 Hello and welcome.
-At times life can feel challenging.
-Talking to someone who will listen to you without judging can help you manage your situation.
-As a qualified and experienced Person-centred counsellor I can help you to identify solutions and regain your equilibrium.
+At times life can feel challenging and talking to someone who will listen can help you manage your situation.
+As a qualified and experienced Person-centred counsellor I can help you to identify your personal solutions to your individual dilemmas.
 I treat all people with respect, regardless of any differences, and I have helped people from many different cultures and communities.
 I offer sessions in the day, evening and some weekends.
+If possible please make initial contact by text or email as I will not always able to answer your call.
+If you leave a message then I will return your call as soon as I can or according to your instructions. .

 What should you expect?

-Counselling is a very personal experience and so it is important that you should feel comfortable with your counsellor.
-I am a Person-centred counsellor and together we can explore the issues that are causing your distress.
-I will help and support you to identify solutions and to gain control of your situation.
-There are no topics that are out of bounds and I will listen to you in a non-judgemental way.
+Counselling is a very personal experience and it is important that you should feel comfortable with your counsellor.
+I am a Person-centred counsellor and I trained at Keele University, gaining a Post Graduate qualification in Counselling.
+Together we can explore the issues that are causing your distress and I will support you to gain control of your situation.

 Where will you be coming to?

 I offer a safe and confidential environment in the Summer House where you can begin to feel relaxed and nurtured in a dedicated private room in central Knowle.
+I am able to make home visits if necessary.
+We can discuss the possiblity of telephone counselling if that is what you need.
+There is on-site parking and there are regular bus services into Knowle, the church is the nearest stop.
 You can view photographs at the end of this profile, where there is also a location map.
-There is on-site parking and there are regular bus services into Knowle, alight at the church.
-I am able to make home visits if necessary.

 What can you discuss?